CCRGeneticsBranch/Oncogenomics_NF_WF/docs/pipeline_launch.md

 Log Files: The log file, ending in `*.out`, will be located in `[output_directory]/PatientID/Casename`.
 This file contains details on any errors encountered during the run and provides the path to the work directory for troubleshooting.

-Work Directory: Inside `[output_directory]/PatientID/Casename/work`, you will find subfolders containing `.command.sh`, `.command.log`, and `.command.err` files for each process.
+Work directory: Inside `[output_directory]/PatientID/Casename/work`, you will find subfolders containing `.command.sh`, `.command.log`, and `.command.err` files for each process.
 These files offer detailed information about the execution of each command and any issues that may have occurred.